Spear: Native Americans

-Typically, most spears made by Native Americans were created with materials surrounded by their communities.
+Typically, most spears made by Native Americans were created from materials surrounding their communities.
 Usually, the shaft of the spear was made with a wooden stick while the head of the spear was fashioned from arrowheads, pieces of metal such as copper, or a bone that had been sharpened.
 Spears were a preferred weapon by many since it was inexpensive to create, could more easily be taught to others, and could be made quickly and in large quantities.

 Native Americans used the buffalo pound method to kill buffalo, which required a hunter to dress as a buffalo and lure one into a ravine where other hunters were hiding.
 Once the buffalo appeared, the other hunters would kill him with spears.
 A variation of this technique, called the buffalo jump, was when a runner would lead the animals towards a cliff.
 As the buffalo got close to the cliff, other members of the tribe would jump out from behind rocks or trees and scare the buffalo over the cliff.
 Other hunters would be waiting at the bottom of the cliff to spear the animal to death.

 Hunting

 One of the earliest forms of killing prey for humans, hunting game with a spear and spear fishing continues to this day as both a means of catching food and as a cultural activity.
-Some of the most common prey for early humans were mega fauna such as mammoths which were hunted with various kinds of spear.
+Some of the most common prey for early humans were megafauna such as mammoths which were hunted with various kinds of spear.
 One theory for the Quaternary extinction event was that most of these animals were hunted to extinction by humans with spears.
-Even after the invention of other hunting weapons such as the bow the spear continued to be used, either as a projectile weapon or used in the hand as was common in boar hunting.
+Even after the invention of other hunting weapons such as the bow and sling, the spear continued to be used, either as a projectile weapon or used by hand, such as in bear hunting and boar hunting.